andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

     // For example, invoking `new OddError('amount')` will result in an error message: "amount must
     // be even".
     constructor(varName = '') {
-        // Calls the parent class (Error) constructor with acustom message. super(varName + ' must be even');
+        // Calls the parent class (Error) constructor with a custom message. super(varName + ' must be even');
     }